IF YOU ARE SUFFERING A BEHAVIORAL HEALTH COUNSELING EMERGENCY PLEASE CALL 911 IMMEDIATELY

 Rob has made sure that getting assistance is not just another burden on the First Responder and their family by offering telehealth, weekend, and evening appointments; and can often get you in for an appointment within 24 hours.

-First Responder Trauma Counselors is proud to have Rob as one of our own additional vital links in FRTC's armor of Culturally Competent Practitioners for NOCO.
+First Responder Trauma Counselors is proud to have Rob as one of our own additional vital links in FRTC's Culturally Competent Practitioners for our member agencies.

 In 1997 Kimberley received her BA in sociology with an emphasis in social work.
 She received her Master’s in Traditional Chinese Medicine degree 2008 from Five Branches University in Santa Cruz, California.